jean-marc/kiosk_os/readme.md

 A [tmpfs](http://en.wikipedia.org/wiki/Tmpfs) file system is union-mounted on top of the /home/user directory, this makes possible to set up default configurations eg. home pages for browser while allowing the user to make temporary modifications, all changes will be lost once the machine reboots.
 The reason for that design decision is to guarantee system stability, the downside is the inability to save any file except on external storage (USB stick, cellphone) and increased RAM used (the clients should use swap space unless there is no hard-drive).
 Based on user s feedback we will create new regular accounts without the above limitations (that creates other problems if the same account is used on different machines at the same time).
 Note that unicef_admin is a regular account but is reserved for administration.

+##Thin Clients

+There is a provision to have older machines connect as client, they might not have enough CPU power or RAM to run the OS and applications, the solution is to place the burden on the server, the client just run a graphical client (over ssh) but all the applications are run on the server.
+The (www.ltsp.org) uses thin clients.

 ## Git specifics